expo/expo/docs/versions/unversioned/workflow/configuration.md

     /*
       Whether your standalone iOS app supports tablet screen sizes.
       Defaults to `false`.

+      ExpoKit: use Xcode to set this.
     */
     "supportsTablet": BOOLEAN,

     /*
       If true, indicates that your standalone iOS app does not support handsets.
       Your app will only support tablets.

+      ExpoKit: use Xcode to set this.
     */
     "isTabletOnly": BOOLEAN,